Young Researchers In Europe Launch Lobby Group

 To help cover the costs of the Brussels launch conference, the group sought financial support from a European agency called Cooperation in Science & Technology.
 That agency covered the travel expenses of attendees.
 Organizers then invited all 2,000 current ERC starting grant recipients who might be interested in Young Academy membership to attend.
 With just a few months’ notice, the inaugural gathering welcomed 70 registrants, the organizers note.

 But those ERC grants are an important part of the group’s initial strategy.
-It wants to take advantage of its members’ status as prestigious ERC starting grant holders to gain prominence and respect in Brussels, where much of the Young Academy lobbying would likely take place, Schäfer explains.
+The Young Academy wants to take advantage of its members’ status as prestigious ERC starting grant holders to gain prominence and respect in Brussels, where much of its lobbying would likely take place, Schäfer explains.
 “We want to be seen as scientific leaders,” Mischke adds.

 “We don’t want it to stay as a network of ERC starting grant leaders,” Mischke explains.
 “We don’t want to keep people out; we want to get people in.”